 Near San Acacia in Socorro County, New Mexico — The American Mountains (Southwest)

 Location.
-34° 18.324′ N, 106° 53.432′ W. Marker is near San Acacia, New Mexico, in Socorro County.
-Marker can be reached from CanAm Highway (Interstate 25 at milepost 166), on the right when traveling south.
-The marker is southbound rest area on Interstate 25 at Mile 166.
-Touch for map.
-Marker is in this post office area: San Acacia NM 87831, United States of America.
-Touch for directions.
+34° 18.342′ N, 106° 53.424′ W. Marker is near San Acacia, New Mexico, in Socorro County.
+Marker is on Interstate 25, on the right when traveling south.
+Marker is located at the Walking Sands Rest Area.
+Touch for map Touch for directions.

 Other nearby markers.
 At least 6 other markers are within 13 miles of this marker, measured as the crow flies.
 Rio Salado Sand Dunes (within shouting distance of this marker); a different marker also named Rio Salado Sand Dunes (approx. 0.2 miles away); Acomilla (approx. 0.2 miles away); La Joya de Sevilleta (approx. 3.8 miles away); Sabino y Lemitar (approx. 10.3 miles away); Las Nutrias (approx. 13 miles away).

 More about this marker.
 On the west side of the highway (for southbound traffic), this marker is accompanied by a marker for Acomilla.
 On the east side of the highway (for northbound traffic), the rest area has a marker for Acomilla and a marker for the Rio Salado Sand Dunes.

 Regarding Doņa Eufemia.
 The back side of the marker reads: